-A continued evaluation of Table ES shows that based on the characterization of drought in the incidental take assessment for the Comal system, conditions experienced during 2014 went beyond an average year as described in the Biological Opinion.
-As expected, conditions on the Comal system exceeded those observed in 2013 particularly with respect to the surface dwelling organisms (Comal Springs riffle beetle and fountain darter).
-The primary cause for this increase was low total system discharge which resulted in expanded amounts of exposed surface habitat within Comal Springs riffle beetle occupied habitat and loss of habitat and elevated water temperatures relative to the fountain darter in the Upper Spring Run reach.
-For the San Marcos system, incidental take went down in 2014 because the system did not experience as severe of drought related impacts as the previous year.
+An evaluation of Table ES shows that calculated incidental take on the Comal system with respect to the surface dwelling organisms (Comal Springs riffle beetle and fountain darter) was considerably less in 2015 than observed during the drought conditions experienced in both 2013 and 2014.
+The primary cause for this decrease was the above average discharge conditions throughout most of 2015 which resulted in full inundation of surface habitats within Comal Springs riffle beetle occupied habitat and inundated habitat and constant water temperatures relative to the fountain darter.
+For the San Marcos system, incidental take went up slightly in 2015.
+This slight increase was due to a combination of more HCP restoration measures being implemented in 2015 because Provision M was not triggered, and because of increases in recreational impacts in the Spring Lake Dam reach of the river.

-When examining 2014 impacts, conditions are nowhere near those characterized in the Biological Opinion DOR-like scenario.
-As such, we are confident the incidental take numbers summarized in Table ES and documented in this memorandum continue to justify the data sets used and methodologies employed in 2014 relative to performing an incidental take assessment within the context of the Biological Opinion.
+When examining 2015 impacts, conditions are in line with those characterized in the Biological Opinion as an average year.
+As such, we are confident the incidental take numbers summarized in Table ES and documented in this memorandum continue to justify the data sets used and methodologies employed in 2015 relative to performing an incidental take assessment within the context of the Biological Opinion.
 It is understood that adjustments to data sets and/or methodologies may be employed based on feedback from the USFWS, HCP Science Committee, HCP participants, or others as deemed appropriate by the EARIP.